100% of trustees are Catholic.

 Choosing a Catholic college

-The Cardinal Newman Society recognizes colleges for their commitment to a faithful Catholic education.
+The Cardinal Newman Society recommends colleges for their commitment to a faithful Catholic education.
 No secular education is a complete education, and today much of secular education is opposed to Catholic belief and morality.
 On the other hand, sadly much of Catholic higher education has been compromised by ideology, infidelity, and scandal, and so we cannot recommend any college that is not listed below.

 Our reviews are based on extensive research and dialogue with Catholic educators and families and are based on what the Church expects of Catholic colleges.
 Ultimately, however, The Newman Guide represents The Cardinal Newman Society’s subjective analysis and suggestions for Catholic families.